oidoid/mem/readme.md

 ### mem proportional 5x6

-- Visual consistency and smoothness (pixel clustering) of the whole character set at the expense of form adherence for individual characters.
+- High- and low-scale readability, smoothness (pixel clustering), and visual consistency of the whole character set at the expense of form adherence for individual characters.
 For example, the lowercase o could be rounder but this comes at the cost of making the font noisier and it is very legible square rather than round.
 As a counterexample, the lowercase j could be smoother but it looks unbalanced, so in some cases exceptions are made.
 Similarly, the lowercase p could be smoother but then it looks too similar to the lowercase o.
-- Favor 4x5 pixels for every capital character.
+- Favor 3x5 pixels for every capital character.
 - Favor 3x4 pixels for every lowercase character.
 - Every numeric is the same width and height, 3x5 pixels, so that countdowns don't shift.
 - The preferred inflection for lowercase is one pixel from the top, for the sake of e.
 Everything else is two pixels from the top.
+- The font is sans so avoid serifs.
+- The font is light so avoid pixel doubling.

 ## Development